NormalVR/Normcore-Documentation/docs/reference/classes/Normal.Realtime.ReliableProperty`1.md

 class_summary: A ReliableProperty writes and reads primitives and structs on the reliable channel.
 class_remarks: ''
 class_members:
+- name: Events
+  members:
+  - name: onDidRevert
+    definition: event OnDidRevertDelegate<T> onDidRevert
+    summary: Called when an anticipated change was refused by the server, and the value has been reverted to the last value that was received from the server.
 - name: Properties
   members:
   - name: value